Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Basic notations, event logs, and process models

-Figure~\ref{fig:examplePN} shows an example Petri net with places represented by circles and activities represented by squares.
-A Petri net can \emph{replay} a trace, i.e., a sequence of activities, by firing the corresponding transitions.
-A transition $a$ can \emph{fire} if and only if all places connected to it by an incoming arc ($\{\inoutpair{I}{O} \subseteq P \mid a \in O\}$) have at least one token.
-We call such a transition \emph{enabled}.
-Tokens are visualized by small back circles in places.
-The distribution of tokens in the places determines the state of the Petri net and is called a \emph{marking}.
-When a transition fires, it consumes one token from every incoming place and produces a token in every outgoing place.
-In the example Petri net only the transitions $\sactivity$ can fire initially, consuming a token from each place in its incoming set of places (which in this case is the empty set) and producing a token in \inoutpair{\sactivity}{a,b} and \inoutpair{\sactivity}{a,c}.
+The state of a Petri net $N=(A,P)$ is defined by its \emph{marking}.
+A marking $M$ assigns tokens to places, i.e., $M\colon P \rightarrow \mathbb{N}_0$, and can therefore be defined as a multiset of places.
+The Petri net in Figure~\ref{fig:examplePN} is in marking $[p_0]$ with the corresponding token being represented as a black dot.
+A transition $a$ is \emph{enabled} in marking $M$ if and only if all places connected to it by an ingoing arc (i.e., all places in the preset of $a$, $\{\inoutpair{I}{O} \subseteq P \mid a \in O\}$) hold at least one token.
+An enabled transition $a$ can \emph{fire}, thereby changing the marking $M$ of the Petri net to a new marking $M'$ by removing one token from every ingoing place and producing a token in every outgoing place.
+We write $M \fire{a} M'$.
+In the example Petri net only the transition $\sactivity$ can fire initially, consuming the token from its ingoing place $p_0$ and producing tokens in $p_1$ and $p_2$.
 This enables transitions $a,b$ and $c$.